Gaza Is Plunged into War, Again

 It's impossible to say at this point.
 I think Israel will obviously seek to minimize its own casualties, and a protracted ground offensive would certainly work against its interests in that regard.

 What are the targets of these subsequent air strikes?

 Israel will, of course, claim that it's targeting military assets of the Palestinian resistance.
 Whether this is true or not, its concern for civilian casualties is obviously minimal.
 It's worth noting that the immediate exchange of hostilities began with Israel's killing of three Palestinian children playing football on two separate occasions.

 Are they trying to eliminate the command and control structure of Hamas?

 That's its public claim, yeah.
 As I said earlier, I suspect its true motives are varied.

 Has Hamas been firing back?

 Yes, along with other resistance factions.
 You can see Hamas's most recent actions on its Twitter.

 What about the response of the international community so far?

-Foreign activists in Gaza are heartened by news of demonstrations against Israel's ongoing attacks in Amsterdam, Chicago, Dublin, London, Montreal, New York, San Francisco, Toronto, Vancouver, Washington DC and elsewhere in the world.
-We hope supporters of Palestinian freedom will continue to mobilise for international law and human rights.
+Foreign activists in Gaza are heartened by news of demonstrations against Israel's ongoing attacks in Amsterdam, Chicago, Dublin, London, Montreal, New York, San Francisco, Toronto, Vancouver, Washington DC, and elsewhere in the world.
+We hope supporters of Palestinian freedom will continue to mobilize for international law and human rights.